-If you have a medical emergency, call 911 or seek immediate medical attention at the nearest hospital.
+If you have a medical emergency, call 911 in the U.S. or seek immediate medical attention at the nearest hospital.

 - Physician services;

 - Emergency room facility services; and

 - Inpatient Hospital services to stabilize your Emergency Medical Condition.

 After your condition stabilizes